-Though winter is usually one of the busier times for the bar and nightclub industry, at least until February rolls around, you won’t be drumming up the big crowds if you don’t embrace the holiday spirit.
+Though winter is usually one of the busier times for the bar and nightclub industry, at least until February rolls around; you won’t be drumming up the big crowds if you don’t embrace the holiday spirit.
 When patrons head out for libations at their favorite bar of nightclub, they want the look and feel of the establishment to reflect what time of year it happens to be.
-After Halloween comes and goes, the true holiday season will be upon you and it is very wise to prepare your bar for the upcoming holiday season.
+After Halloween comes and goes, the true jolly season will be upon you and preparing your bar for the holidays is very wise.

 Most bar and nightclub owners know that the night before Thanksgiving marks the start of the holiday selling period.
 Not only is the night before Thanksgiving one of the busiest bar nights of the year, but is also your chance to win over customers to come in for their Christmas and New Year’s Eve celebrations.
 There are several key things to consider when preparing your bar for the holidays, so let’s take a look at some of the most important aspects so you can bring in as much revenue as possible during this season.

 One of the most important aspects of making your bar or nightclub look and feel like it is appropriately set up for the holidays are the decorations.
 When decorating your bar or nightclub, it is important to remember that you don’t want to be too subtle but you also don’t want to overdo it.
 For Thanksgiving, you’ll want to put up some fall colors and things representing the harvest such as leaves or pumpkins.
 What you don’t need to do is put little turkeys at ever spot along your bar rail because your guests just want a hint of autumn; not to be inundated with it.